 Instructions

-- Cream the butter and sugar for 20 seconds on Speed 4.
+- Cream the softened butter and sugar for 20 seconds, Speed 4.

-- Scrape down the sides of the bowl and repeat for a further 20 seconds on Speed 4.
+- Scrape down the sides of the bowl and repeat for a further 20 seconds, Speed 4.

-- Add egg and mix for 10 seconds on Speed 4.
+- Add the egg and mix for 10 seconds, Speed 4.

-- Add flour and baking powder and mix for 20 seconds on Speed 5.
+- Add flour and baking powder and mix for 10 seconds, Speed 5.
+Scrape the sides of the bowl and repeat for a further 10 seconds.

 - Roll the mixture into small balls (about 2 teaspoons of mixture).